donders-research-data-management/rdm-jargon-authcache/README.md

 This approach works fine with `icommands` given that once the user is authenticated once, a token is stored in `$HOME/.irods/.irodsA`.
 During the lifetime of the token, it will be reused for sub-sequent `icommands` without the need to re-authenticate the user again.

-However, for web-based services such as `irods-webdav` and `irods-rest`, the jargon library underneath will authenticate the same set of username and password for every interactions with iCAT, resulting in the unauthorised error due to the reuse of the same (event-based) one-time password.
+However, in web-based services such as `irods-webdav` and `irods-rest`, the jargon library underneath will authenticate the same set of username and password for every interactions with iCAT, resulting in the `401 Unauthorised Error` due to the reuse of the same (event-based) one-time password.

 The purpose of this jargon extension is to implement a similar workflow of `icommands` for authentication.
 That is when a set of username/password is authenticated once, they are cached and reused for sub-sequent interactions between jargon and iRODS.